tigoe/html-for-conndev/DeviceDataDashboard/readme.md

 $ nc -l 8080 >> log.json &
 ````

 If you open the file with a text editor, you'll see the latest readings.
+It will look like [this example](dashboard/log.json).

 You can also fork the output from the program to both a file and to the command line using the `tee` command.
 Here's how: